vollmerk/openvox-hiera-enc/README.md

 Usage
 -----

-Deploy this repository on the puppetmaster as `/etc/puppet/hiera-enc`, and add the following lines to `puppet.conf`:
+Deploy this repository on the openvox server as `/etc/openvox/hiera-enc`, and add the following lines to `puppet.conf`:

     [master]
         node_terminus = exec
-        external_nodes = /etc/puppet/hiera-enc/enc
+        external_nodes = /etc/openvox/hiera-enc/enc

 Node configuration may be made in `/etc/puppet/hiera-enc/nodes/<fqdn>.yaml`, or defaults set in the `default.yaml` file.

-Check the data returned for a given node by executing `./enc <fqdn>`, just as Puppet itself will do.
-Note that the `DEBUG` lines are printed to STDERR and are not parsed by Puppet.
+Check the data returned for a given node by executing `./enc <fqdn>`, just as OpenVox itself will do.
+Note that the `DEBUG` lines are printed to STDERR and are not parsed by OpenVox.

 Example
 -------